© 1976 by Philadelphia Gay News; © 2004 and 2015 by Louie Crew

-This essay first appeared in Philadelphia Gay News 5 (1976): 17, 19.
+This essay is collected in Letters from Samaria: The Prose and Poetry of Louie Crew Clay, pages 68-70.
+It first appeared in Philadelphia Gay News 5 (1976): 17, 19.
 It was orginally delivered at a sermon at St. Mary's on the Penn campus in Philadelphia, March 24, 1976, to members of the parish and to members of Integrity/Philadelphia

 We are not clean slates on which life writes some mistakes and some solutions.
 Rather, we are children of God, and God works in us to make all that we are now, all that we ever have been, and all that we ever will be to work together for good.